Sara-Tucker/python-notes/django/templates.md

 ```
 {{ django|title }}
 ```
-With a context of {'django': 'the web framework for perfectionists with deadlines'}, this template renders to:
+With a context of {'django':'the web framework for perfectionists with deadlines'}, this filter titles the string and the template renders to:
 ```
 The Web Framework For Perfectionists With Deadlines
 ```